10 Psychological Effects of Yelling in Relationship

 The more you experience yelling and screaming in relationships, the more helpless you feel.
 You want to fix what’s happening between you and your spouse, but nothing seems to work.

 This helplessness can lead to persistent feelings of sadness and loss of interest in everyday life.
-Depression and lead to feelings of worthlessness, thoughts of self-harm, and poor concentration.
+Depression can lead to feelings of worthlessness, thoughts of self-harm, and poor concentration.

 2. Mental health takes a dive